-Keeping compliant with the Federal Acquisition Regulation (FAR) and related requirements will mitigate the risk of cyberattacks and prevent leakage of sensitive government information.
+Keeping compliant with the Federal Acquisition Regulation (FAR) and related requirements will help you mitigate the risk of cyberattacks and prevent leakage of sensitive government information.
+The Trump Administration has made some major changes to cybersecurity regulations under the Revolutionary FAR Overhaul (RFO) and other related Executive Orders (EO), so the regulations you have followed in the past may have changed recently, and you may need a refresher.
 Here are the top cybersecurity requirements you should keep in mind as a federal government contractor.

 Given the highly technical nature of each one of these regulations, policies, and emerging trends, it’s important to review each one of these in detail.